jackcarey/web-components/packages/dynamic-template/README.md

 </main>
 ```

-Since the `DynamicTemplate class is registered with name `blog-post` and the template name (`compact`) in the closest ancestor (`main`), the `blog-post`components take their inner content from the`template`element with ID `compact-blog-post`, apart from the last one which uses the `simple` template.
+Since the `DynamicTemplate` class is registered with name `blog-post` and the template name (`compact`) is in the closest ancestor (`main`), the `blog-post`components take their inner content from the`template`element with ID `compact-blog-post`, apart from the last one which uses the `simple` template.

 **Styling components**

-The `DynamicTemplate` assumes nothing about styles by default.
+The `DynamicTemplate` assumes nothing about styles.
 You can use a `style` tag within a template or, if the `exportparts` attribute is present, it will be copied from templates to each consumer to enable global styling.

 **Using a different dataset attribute**